nkrusch/recontext/readme.txt

 * The source code introduced in the artifact is licensed under MIT.
 * The UCI datasets at input/traces are licensed under CC BY 4.0.
-* The Dɪɢ detector is licensed under MIT.
-* TᴀCʟᴇ is unlicensed.
+* The Dɪɢ detector is licensed under MIT and TᴀCʟᴇ is unlicensed.